-3.19 TRAFFIC AND TRANSPORT
+5.21 TRAFFIC AND TRANSPORT

 An assessment of the existing and proposed road network and the transportation operations under the Project was prepared by Intersect Traffic and presented as Appendix 8 of the EIS.
 Transportation was one of the key issues raised in public submissions with associated impacts from road noise, hours of operation and social impacts caused by changes to the community way of life all being dominant amongst the issues raised.
 Concern in the community regarding transportation operations was also intensified by the similar but separate application by Daracon Quarries to extend the Martins Creek Quarry.
 The proposed extension to the Martins Creek Quarry resulted in local community concern regarding traffic in the vicinity of that quarry with some residents local to that quarry also providing submissions on the Project.

-Intersect Traffic has prepared additional assessment of several intersections not considered for the EIS and the results of this assessment are presented in Appendix 4 and are summarised in Section 2.3.
+Intersect Traffic has prepared additional assessment of several intersections not considered for the EIS and assessed amendments to the preferred transport route made at the request of Port Stephens Council and Maitland City Council.
+The results of these assessments are presented in Appendix 4 and Appendix 5 and are summarised in Section 4.1.
 The following subsections present a response to concerns raised and requests for additional information regarding the proposed transport operations and potential impacts.
 It should be noted that there has been some confusion regarding proposed traffic levels for the Project, which has been reflected in some of the submissions reviewed.
-This confusion has been resolved here and in Section 2.2.
+This confusion has been resolved here and in Section 2.11.

-3.19.2 General
+5.21.2 General

-c) the TIA should consider potential impacts on the road network if a large order for materials was to occur for delivery in the Port Stephens local government area (e.g. the Williamtown RAAF base);
+c) the TIA should consider potential impacts on the road network if a large order for materials was to occur for delivery in the Port Stephens local government area (e.g. the Williamtown RAAF base):